-This newly funded study examines the unmet needs of adults with severe to profound hearing loss.
+This study examines the unmet needs of adults with severe to profound hearing loss.
 The work combines the extensive expertise of qualitative and quantitative researchers, hearing health experts and audiologists, working collaboratively across the Australian Institute of Health Innovation (AIHI) and the Hearing Hub, Macquarie University as well as internationally, with a site in Wales, U.K. The study is unique in its examination of the needs of adults 65 years and older Australia.

-The study will assess the barriers and facilitators to cochlear implantation, and the physical, social and emotional aspects of life for those with a severe to profound hearing impairment.
+The study assesses the barriers and facilitators to cochlear implantation, and the physical, social and emotional aspects of life for those with a severe to profound hearing impairment.
 The study team, led by Professor Frances Rapport (AIHI), will mine down deeply into data defining the impact of hearing aids and/or cochlear implants on people’s quality of life.

 There is a recognised, unmet need for the sixty-five+ age bracket of hearing aid users, in Australia and internationally, to convert from current hearing aid use, to cochlear implants (1).
 This adult segment of the population may benefit greatly from the opportunities that implants can offer – improved hearing and enhanced quality of life (2).
 However, challenges remain to ensure such conversions takes place (3)(4).
 Despite extensive conjecture, about lack of patient awareness of the benefits of implantation or inability of service providers to meet strict clinical guidelines (5), and limited research in the field, the nature of these challenges and the reasons why a greater percentage of this population group are not cochlear implant users is not well understood.
 We need to clarify how patients perceive cochlear implants, and how access to cochlear implant services for those with hearing impairment are negotiated with healthcare providers.
 Furthermore, scant information is available about referrers’ views of viable propositions for this age group and why GPs are not referring more people to hearing health specialists (4) with the added complexity that cochlear implant candidacy guidelines are dissimilar across countries, partly driven by differences in funding models (6).